jonatan-kazmierczak/java-new-features/java14.md

 Enabling an experimental GC require additionally option `-XX:+UnlockExperimentalVMOptions`.
 See an example below.

+**Note**: The blog post [High performance at low cost – choose the best JVM and the best Garbage Collector for your needs](https://blog.oio.de/2020/01/13/high-performance-at-low-cost-choose-the-best-jvm-and-the-best-garbage-collector-for-your-needs/) contains extensive comparison of different JVMs and the GCs included in them.

 ### 364, 365: ZGC on macOS and Windows
 ZGC is now available on all 3 main platforms: Linux, macOS and Windows.
 You can enable it with options: `-XX:+UnlockExperimentalVMOptions -XX:+UseZGC`